sehbakhan/Data-Analysis-With-Python-and-SQL/README.md

 ### Objective:

 Build an end-to-end customer purchase behaviour analysis and reporting system using SQL, Python, and PowerBI.
-This project will help you understand customer purchase patterns, and key performance indicators, and generate insightful reports for business decision-making.
+This project will help you understand customer purchase patterns and key performance indicators, and generate insightful reports for business decision-making.

 ### Problem Statement: